 Mediterranean Style Salmon in Olive Oil is Today’s Delight inspired by my favorite Spanish sardines.
-This is a great dish for Good Friday.
-OMG, make it spicy and it is delicious.
+This is a great dish to have this Lent Season.
+If you like some heat, make it spicy and it is delicious.

-Green or black olives are great with this dish.
-I was having someone over who is allergic to olives so my video doesn’t show it.
+You can use green or black olives, which ever you prefer.
+Kalamata olives would be great.
+I was having someone over, who is allergic to olives so my video doesn't show it.
 Regardless, with or without olives it is still delicious.

 What about Canning?

-I’m sure you could but I have no experience in canning.
-If you google “How to Can Sardines” you’ll find videos and information about canning.
+I’m sure you can but I have no experience in canning.
+If you google "How to Can Sardines" you'll find videos and information about canning.

 How to Cook Mediterranean Style Salmon in Olive Oil